To a Church

 be wondering, "What is the point of the illustration if I'm not in an

-it is not with a woman, it may very well be with
+it is not with an individual not his or her spouse, it may very well be with

 In Scripture, God

 equated adultery with a woman and adultery with the World so many

 times that it is very hard to miss.
 But what does that mean, "adultery